This is one of a series. We welcome news or editorial content from our readers, and will revise this page each afternoon that we receive input.

 We don't try to be rude, but you are not the only one to see it your way; we'll be more careful.

 The web is a good thing, but abuseable, and we must not confuse today's web pages with scholarly books & published journals.
-On the sci.chem newsgroup, attended by some of the best teachers in the world as well as many of its best brains, the standard response to student questions is: "DO YOUR OWN HOMEWORK!".
-Helping students forego a a visit to the library or a conference with their teacher is a disservice to them.
+On the sci.chem newsgroup, attended by some of the best teachers in the world as well as many of its best brains, the standard response to all student questions is: "DO YOUR OWN HOMEWORK!".
+Helping students forego a a visit to the library can be a disservice to them.
+And it's one thing to help them with an answer; but when they don't understand the question, encouraging them to skip asking the teacher for clarification is not a favor to them.
 We all walk a fine line as we try to strike a balance between trying to be helpful while not becoming enablers of poisonous study habits.

 Back to finishing.com Home Page